dtuskippy/reading-notes/class-12.md

 ### Easily Create Stunning Animated Charts with Chart.js

 1. What are some advantages to displaying data via a chart over a table?
-    * Charts can communicate better than tables -- as always, it depends on the context.
+    * Charts can sometimes communicate better than tables -- as always, it depends on the context.
     * The article mentioned that an added benefit of charts is *that no one is ever going to press-gang them into use as a layout tool* - I do not understand their point here, honestly.
 2. How could Chart.js aid your previously created applications visually?
     * This would allow many more visualization options for the data behind the sales table in Salmon Cookies.